wurthless-elektroniks/modern-loadfare/hwinit_bytecode/readme.md

 - Known CBs: 9188

+Contains a bug where the hwinit program tries to initialize 0xE40001A4 (DBG_CNTL1_REG) before the GPU BAR is configured.
+This is fixed in trinity_v2 and all Corona bytecodes.

 ### trinity_v2

 - Known CBs: 9230, 9231

-First few opcodes were made consistent with corona_v1 and corona_v2.
-Otherwise identical to trinity_v1.
+Contains aforementioned bugfix; otherwise identical to trinity_v1.

 ### corona_v1